-Students who withdraw or are dismissed before or within the first day of the intensive portion of a course will be eligible for a full refund of all charges but will be assessed a \$50 processing fee.
+This policy applies to courses which are taught in one to three-week intensive format.
+Students who withdraw or are dismissed before or within the first day of an intensive course will be eligible for a full refund of all charges, but will be assessed a \$50 processing fee.
+Students who withdraw or are dismissed after the first day of a course will be ineligible to receive any refund.